 What To Eat In Saranda?

-You’ll find most typical Albanian food served in restaurants in Saranda.
+You’ll find the most typical Albanian food served in restaurants in Saranda.
 However, as a coastal city in the Mediterranean, Saranda has a thriving fish and seafood scene.
-The pleasant climate of southern Albanian also lends itself perfectly to the cultivation of produce like olives and citrus fruits.
+The pleasant climate of southern Albania also lends itself perfectly to the cultivation of produce like olives and citrus fruits.
 You’ll notice that these ingredients are used liberally in local dishes.
 Dairy and meat are also quite popular here.

 Some typical dishes in Saranda and Albania you might want to try during your Saranda vacation are:

-- Tarator – Eaten as either a cold soup or a dip, tarator is strained yogurt mixed with cucumber, olive oil, garlic, salt and herbs such as dill, parsley and/or mint.
+- Tarator – Eaten as either a cold soup or a dip, tarator is strained yogurt mixed with cucumber, olive oil, garlic, salt, and herbs such as dill, parsley, and/or mint.
 This dish is known as tzatziki across the border in Greece.

-- Kaçkavall – A yellow cheese that’s popular all over Albania and served as a snack, appetizer or side dish.
+- Kaçkavall – A yellow cheese that’s popular all over Albania and served as a snack, appetizer, or side dish.
 You can find it in a raw or fried version.

 - Trileçe – There are plenty of mouthwatering desserts typical to Albania.
 A delicious one is trileçe, the Albanian version of the well-known Spanish “tres leches” sponge cake.
-Traditionally, trileçe is made with three different types of milk—goat, cow and water buffalo milk—but the most common mix you’ll find today is cream and cow’s milk.
+Traditionally, trileçe is made with three different types of milk—goat, cow, and water buffalo milk—but the most common mix you’ll find today is cream and cow’s milk.